 3. Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recommended in our region due to potential crop injury concerns.

 Group Product Name (=Restricted Use) Active Ingredient

 7 Lorox linuron

 14 Aim carfentrazone

+27 Optogen bicyclopyrone

 Insect Control